bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 31°
-- Partly Cloudy
+- Cloudy
-- 93% humidity
+- 92% humidity
-- 10 mph wind
+- 11 mph wind
-- 74% cloud cover
+- 86% cloud cover
 - 24 AQI 🟩
 - 0.01 inches of rain and 0.16 inches of snow in the past 24 hours